cluswata/Module_17_Practical_3/README.md

 * **Weaknesses:** The recall for the subscribers class is lower, meaning the model misses a considerable proportion of actual subscribers.
 This may be important if the goal is to identify as many subscribers as possible, even if it means accepting some false positives.

 **Conclusion**
-The model can be adjusted through feature engineering; including new or previously dropped features or excluding specific features, balancing the classes further and/or more hyperparameters tuning in order to improve the model fit and performance.
+The model can be adjusted through further feature engineering; including new or previously dropped features or excluding specific features, balancing the classes and/or more hyperparameters tuning in order to improve the model fittness and performance.